davidsbatista/BREDS/README.md

 Notes
 =====
-`BREDS-parallel.py` is a different version of the algorihtm that exploits multiple cores architectures.
+`BREDS-parallel.py` is a version of the algorihtm that exploits multiple cores architectures.
 It launches several processees to finding instances matching the seeds and also when generating extraction patterns.